 Organizing in work groups.
 Making phone calls independently.
 Teaching their children to read and do math.
-These are a just a few examples of what three women, of the more than one thousand women who have participated in the Tommo So literacy and numeracy classes and recently launched leadership workshops, write about what what their participation in these programs assists them in doing.
+These are a just a few examples of what three women, of the more than one thousand women who have participated in the Tommo So literacy and numeracy classes and recently launched leadership workshops, write about what what their participation in these programs – made possible thanks to support from Dining for Women, assists them in doing.
 Below, those three women share their experiences before and after taking part in these programs, all of which the women asked the Tandana Foundation to help bring to their villages in rural Mali.
 Continue reading “What we can do now”

 In the rural communities of the Quichinche parish, getting access to medical care is not always easy.
 Residents often wait long amounts of time to receive support and assistance through Ecuador’s public health system.
 Twice each year, the Tandana Foundation‘s Health Care Volunteer Venture teams and staff from the public health centers visit these rural communities to provide primary care to the local residents.
 Tandana’s Patient Follow Up Coordinator then works with the patients who are referred for additional care, advocating for them in the public health system.
 It is our goal that, through this process, patients learn how to use the system on their own.
 In the following videos and translations of their transcripts, three of these patients explain in their own words how the HCVV visits helped them receive needed medical support and more.